Our Veteran

 Applications

-The June 19th trip’s itinerary will follow the itinerary that has been so successful over the past 16 years but will also feature a tour and special recognition program at the Women’s Memorial at Arlington National Cemetery.
-It includes a 2:15AM departure for a bus ride to Lambert Field in St. Louis where they will board their flight to Baltimore and then on to DC.
-There they will visit the Vietnam Wall, Korea Memorial, WWII Memorial, Lincoln Memorial, Iwo Jima Memorial, Air Force Memorial, observe the Changing of the Guard at the Tomb of the Unknowns at Arlington National Cemetery and then dinner at the Women’s Memorial.
-The veterans will then head to Reagan International Airport for their return flight back to St. Louis.
-A charter bus will bring them back to the HLGU Basketball Arena for a rousing homecoming.
-The expected arrival time back in Hannibal will be around 10:00PM.
+This will be the 77th mission overall for local veterans since the program started serving the Tri State region in 2010.
+Since then, 2,447 local veterans who served in WWII, Korea, Vietnam, Gulf War and between those conflicts have previously participated in this program.
+The 30 veterans on this flight all come from Adams County.
+The veterans served in several roles among them Navigation, Maintenance, Mechanic, Weapons Munitions, Airborne, Infantry, and Aircraft Crash and Rescue among others.
+Their itinerary will follow the schedule that has been so successful over the past 16 years.
+It includes a 2:15AM departure for a bus ride to Lambert Field in St. Louis where they will board their flight to Baltimore and then on to DC where they will visit the Vietnam Wall, Korea Memorial, WWII Memorial, Lincoln Memorial, Iwo Jima Memorial, 9/11 Memorial at the Pentagon, and see the Changing of the Guard at the Tomb of the Unknowns at Arlington National Cemetery and then head to the Navy Memorial for tour and dinner.
+The veterans will then head to Reagan National Airport for their return flight back to St. Louis.
+A charter bus will bring them back to the JWCC Basketball Arena for a rousing homecoming.
+The expected arrival time back in Quincy will be around 10:30PM.

 Great River Honor Flight was chartered on Veterans Day 2009 with its first flight scheduled on April 13, 2010.
 Our goal remains to honor the total number of local veterans who served our country with a FREE trip to Washington DC.